Luis-Medina/game-off-2013/README.md

 ***

 #### BACKGROUND
-[Protocol 390](http://www.unimpressedturtle.com/Protocol390.html) was developed November 2013 for [GitHub's Game Off II](https://github.com/github/game-off-2013).
-It was [selected](https://github.com/blog/1731-github-game-off-ii-winners) as one of 5 winners.
+[Protocol 390](http://www.unimpressedturtle.com/Protocol390.html) was developed November 2013 for [GitHub's Game Off II](https://github.com/github/game-off-2013) and was [selected](https://github.com/blog/1731-github-game-off-ii-winners) as one of 5 winners.

 ***